 Now, more than 3 years later the patient presents to the outpatient oncology clinic for an appointment with the medical oncologist.
 Recently, a routine CT scan revealed lung metastases (which have increased in number and size since her initial scans and decision to pursue active surveillance).
 Imaging found no evidence of metastatic disease in her brain, bones, or liver.
 The patient has an estimated Karnofsky score of 90% and is interested in pursuing systemic treatment for her metastatic kidney cancer and would like to discuss appropriate and available treatment options.

 Her mother died at age 75 due to complications related to MI, and her father died at age 73 due to PE.
-The patient has one brother, age 58, who is alive and living with asthma, ...
+The patient has one brother, age 58, who ...